Dr Emmanuela Bakola

 London, WC2R 2LS

-I am originally Greek and I have been living in London for the last 12 years.
+I am originally Greek and I have been living in London for the last 13 years.
 In 2006 I completed my doctorate at the Department of Greek and Latin, UCL, and subsequently held a British Academy Postdoctoral Research Fellowship in the same department until 2012 (interrupted by two periods of maternity leave).
-Since September 2011 I have also been Adjunct Lecturer at the Open University of Cyprus, where I teach a unit on Greek Theatre.
+For two years I also taught at the Open University of Cyprus, and discovered the wonderful merits of e-teaching and e-learning, which have ever since become a passion of mine.
 I joined the Classics department here at King’s in April 2013.

 Greek drama (tragedy, comedy and satyr play)

-Greek literature and religion; Greek concepts about the Earth and the natural environment; cultural anthropology, environmental theology and the Classics
+Greek literature and religion; Greek concepts about the earth and the natural environment; cultural anthropology, eco-criticism, eco-feminism and the Classics

 poetics, genre and Greek literary criticism, especially through the lens of Greek comedy; Greek comedy and intertextuality

-I have recently been awarded a Leverhulme Early Career Fellowship to pursue my project Aeschylean Tragedy and Early Environmental Discourse.
-With this project I seek to demonstrate that a rich strand of Greek literature is profoundly preoccupied with humanity's relationship to the Earth and its resources.
-I focus mainly on the tragedy of Aeschylus (which situates itself in the tradition of Hesiod), and offer a close (re-)reading of the plays by applying an interdisciplinary framework informed by cultural anthropology, environmental philosophy/theology and classical scholarship.
-I seek to show that the tragedy of Aeschylus explores the relationship of man to the Earth through its imagery, dramaturgy, stage action, use of space and engagement with religion and ritual.
-Although the relationship of man and Earth has a metaphysical character, in Aeschylus it is mainly reflected upon through economic concepts (production, consumption, waste) and is connected to socio-political issues which in all times are linked to environmental concerns, especially gender, hegemony and justice.
+I am currently holding a Leverhulme Early Career Fellowship and pursuing my project Aeschylean Tragedy and Early Environmental Discourse.
+With this project I seek to demonstrate that a rich strand of Greek literature is profoundly preoccupied with humanity's relationship to the earth and its resources.
+I focus mainly on the tragedy of Aeschylus, and offer a close (re-)reading of the plays by applying an interdisciplinary framework informed by spatial criticism, cultural anthropology, and classical scholarship.
+I seek to show that the tragedy of Aeschylus explores the relationship of man to the earth through its use of space, imagery, and engagement with religion and ritual.
+Although the relationship of man and earth has a metaphysical character, in Aeschylus it is mainly reflected upon through economic concepts (production, consumption, waste) and is connected to socio-political issues which in all times are linked to environmental concerns, especially gender, hegemony and justice.

-Cratinus and the Art of Comedy, Oxford University Press 2010 (Review: BMCR)
+Cratinus and the Art of Comedy, Oxford University Press 2010 (Reviews: BMCR, TLS, CR etc.)

-E. Bakola, L. Prauscello and M. Telò (eds.)
-Greek Comedy and the Discourse of Genres, Cambridge University Press, forthcoming April 2013 (in press)
+(with L. Prauscello and M. Telò, eds.)
+Greek Comedy and the Discourse of Genres, Cambridge University Press, 2013

 ‘Old Comedy Disguised as Satyr Play: A New Reading of Cratinus’ Dionysalexandros', ZPE 154 (2005) 46-58